Izumi-Tottori Station: Lines

 Izumi-Tottori Station is served by the Hanwa Line, and is located 43.3 kilometers from the northern terminus of the line at Tennōji.

 Station layout

 The station consists of two side platforms built in an embankment, with the station building underneath.
 The station is staffed.

 Platforms

 History

 Izumi-Tottori Station opened on 1 April 1963.
 With the privatization of the Japan National Railways (JNR) on 1 April 1987, the station came under the aegis of the West Japan Railway Company.

-Station numbering was introduced in March 2018 with Izumi-Hashimoto being assigned station number JR-R49.
+Station numbering was introduced in March 2018 with Izumi-Tottori being assigned station number JR-R49.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 2156 passengers daily (boarding passengers only).